ceph/ceph/doc/cephfs/fs-volumes.rst

 * ``created_at``: creation time of the subvolume group in the format "YYYY-MM-DD HH:MM:SS"
 * ``data_pool``: data pool to which the subvolume group belongs

-Check the presence of any subvolume group using:
+Check the presence of any subvolume group by running a command of the following form:

 .. prompt:: bash #

    ceph fs subvolumegroup exist <vol_name>

-The 'exist' command outputs:
+The ``exist`` command outputs:

 * "subvolumegroup exists": if any subvolumegroup is present
 * "no subvolumegroup exists": if no subvolumegroup is present

 .. note:: This command checks for the presence of custom groups and not presence of the default one.
 To validate the emptiness of the volume, a subvolumegroup existence check alone is not sufficient.
 Subvolume existence also needs to be checked as there might be subvolumes in the default group.

-Resize a subvolume group using:
+Resize a subvolume group by running a command of the following form:

 .. prompt:: bash #

    ceph fs subvolumegroup resize <vol_name> <group_name> <new_size> [--no_shrink]

-The command resizes the subvolume group quota using the size specified by ``new_size``.
+The command resizes the subvolume group quota, using the size specified by ``new_size``.
 The ``--no_shrink`` flag prevents the subvolume group from shrinking below the current used size.

 The subvolume group may be resized to an infinite size by passing ``inf`` or ``infinite`` as the ``new_size``.

-Remove a snapshot of a subvolume group using:
+Remove a snapshot of a subvolume group by running a command of the following form:

 .. prompt:: bash #

    ceph fs subvolumegroup snapshot rm <vol_name> <group_name> <snap_name> [--force]

-Supplying the ``--force`` flag allows the command to succeed when it would otherwise fail due to the snapshot not existing.
+Supplying the ``--force`` flag allows the command to succeed when it would otherwise fail due to the nonexistence of the snapshot.

-List snapshots of a subvolume group using:
+List snapshots of a subvolume group by running a command of the following form:

 .. prompt:: bash #